iWeltAG/zucker/docs/model.rst

 ----------------

 To define a module, you need to create a subclass of Zucker's :class:`~zucker.model.module.BaseModule` base class.
-This is done by using the ``Module`` attribute from the client as a superclass (which automatically points to the correct module implementation).
+This is done by using either :class:`~zucker.model.SyncModule` or :class:`~zucker.model.AsyncModule` as the superclass, depending on the client implementation.
 This type of module is also referred to as a *bound* module because it is fixed to the client it is initialized with.
 Inside your class, define fields with the same name as they appear in the API:

 .. code-block:: python